lukas99/ysg-manager/ysg-manager-server/README.md

 In the pgAdmin preferences dialog, set the binary path of the correct PostgreSQL version (to use backup and restore functionalities).

 #### Connect to local database
-Then register a new server with the following configurations:
+To connect pgAdmin with the local database, add a new server in pgAdmin with the following configurations:
 * Name: localhost
 * Host name/address: host.docker.internal
-* Post: 5432
+* Port: 5432
 * Maintenance database: postgres
 * Username: postgres
 * Password: postgres